March 27, 2025

 Can I use a no data plan with just Wi-Fi?

-Yes, as long as you have a phone that can connect to a Wi-Fi network, you can still use it for calling and texting with your no data plan, and Wi-Fi for accessing everything else on it.
+Yes, as long as you have a phone that can connect to a Wi-Fi network, you can still use it for calling and texting with your no data plan, and use Wi-Fi for accessing everything else on it.

 What kind of phone do I need for a no data plan?

-While dumbphones are a lot rarer nowadays, they’re not completely extinct.
+While dumb phones are a lot rarer nowadays, they’re not completely extinct.
 Some people still prefer to use them with a talk & text only plan.
 And while that is possible (TextNow’s plans being an exception), we would still recommend searching for the best smartphone deal instead.
-You never know when you might need access to the internet on your phone (urgent lookup of a phone number, mobile banking money transfer/account lookup, etc.) and having a phone that can connect to Wi-Fi readily can be a real time saver.
+You never know when you might need access to the internet on your phone (urgent lookup of a phone number, mobile banking money transfer/account lookup, etc.), and having a phone that can connect to Wi-Fi readily can be a real time saver.

 Which carrier has the best talk & text coverage?

 Regular talk & text coverage will look very similar to a network’s 4G/LTE or 5G network coverage.
 According to Allconnect, if you’re looking for the best all-purpose LTE coverage in the U.S, that would be Verizon with its 4G LTE service available to 70% of the nation.
 For 5G coverage, however, Verizon has the least amount of coverage.
-Instead, T-Mobile has the best with 54% of national coverage, the most out of any providers.
+Instead, T-Mobile has the best, with 54% of national coverage, the most out of any providers.

 How to pick out the best no data plan